winelover is at a ShareVino wine event

 Pace like you're running a half-marathon, not a sprint

-A four-hour grand tasting has about eighty pourable wines at any major event.
+A two-hour grand tasting has at least 50 pourable wines at any major event.
 You are not going to taste all of them.
 The wine lovers who get the most out of these events plan three "rounds":

 The second round is the focused tasting — twelve to twenty wines, slowly, with notes.
 This is where the actual work happens.